yggy-dev/fg2ha-adrs/MIGRATION-SUMMARY.md

 ## Success Metrics

 ### Technical Metrics
+- 77% reduction in total codebase (24,000 → 5,500 LOC)
-- 90% reduction in backend code maintained
+- 100% reduction in backend code maintained
-- 90% reduction in frontend code maintained
+- 94% reduction in frontend code maintained
-- 95% reduction in firmware code (ESPHome devices)
+- No hardware replacement needed (firmware OTA update only)
 - Zero mobile app development cost
 - Monthly security updates (instead of manual)
 - <2 second dashboard load time
-- 99.9% uptime for HA instances
+- 99.9% uptime for local HA instances

 ### Business Metrics
 - 50% reduction in development time for new features
 - 75% reduction in developer onboarding time
 - 100+ new integrations available immediately
 - Positive user feedback on new UI/UX
-- Successful migration of all tenants
+- Successful migration of all facilities

 ### User Metrics
 - Feature parity with current system